GyaneshSamanta/Do-re-mi-Hacks-II/README.md

 ## How we built it 🔧

+In the web-app we have integrated two mini games which test your analytical and logical deduction capabilities with the help of music.

 ## Technology Stack 🔨
 1. HTML
 2. CSS
 3. JS
 4. Node.js
+5. Express.js
-5. Twilio
+6. Twilio
-6. Git and GitHub
+7. Git and GitHub
-7. Canva
+8. Canva
-8. Davinci Resolve
+9. Davinci Resolve

 ## Challenges we ran into 🏃‍♂️